 Not only is it a solid idea to double check an airline’s baggage allowance and restriction policies, but it’s an even better course of action to outsmart the system.
 Ditch the bulk, and instead, pack lightweight items with high functionality to avoid excess baggage fees.
 What’s more, avoid the added burden on your joints as you lug, heave, and haul your items from place to place.

 No one knows the struggle of packing light more than the backpacker and outdoor adventurer who understand that what you pack is what you will carry almost every step of the way.
-So, we’ve consulted our travel experts who have relied on trusty lightweight travel items in all four seasons, ranging from the trails of the western United States to the dunes in South Australia to intricate mountain passes in New Zealand.
+So, we’ve consulted our travel experts who have relied on trusty lightweight travel items in all four seasons, ranging from the trails of the western United States to the dunes in South Australia to more technical mountain passes in New Zealand.

-Based on their advice, we’ve made a handy list comprised of crucial lightweight items you won’t want to go without.
+Based on their advice, we’ve made a handy list of crucial lightweight items you won’t want to go without.

 Important expert tip: quality gear is worth the investment because it can mean the difference between an ideal and potentially sub-par experience.
 Essentially, you get what you pay for and quality reigns.